mendersoftware/mender-docs/05.Client-configuration/02.Identity/docs.md

 the MAC address to identify others.

-##The device identifier
+##The device id

 For convenience it is very useful to always have a fixed-length string that uniquely identifies a device.
-Mender implements this by computing a SHA-256 checksum over the identity attributes and this is referred to as the *device identifier* in Mender.
+Mender implements this by computing a SHA-256 checksum over the identity attributes and this is referred to as the *device id* in Mender.

-For example, a device identifier could look like `efd4b192a70ddfee509c0e72904ce093ea57b2782c233840b8086b699bc67d5b`.
+For example, a device id could look like `efd4b192a70ddfee509c0e72904ce093ea57b2782c233840b8086b699bc67d5b`.

-Clearly, the device identifier is not very human-readable, so the identity attributes are also transferred and stored by the Mender server.
-The device identifier is primarily used for security purposes and software-based recognition of devices during device authentication, grouping, reporting, and similar cases.
+Clearly, the device id is not human-friendly, so the identity attributes are also transferred and stored by the Mender server.
+The device id is primarily used for security purposes and software-based recognition of devices during device authentication, grouping, reporting, and similar cases.